NIoSaT/epskalibur/README.md

 This script expects a list of ascending packet times like Wireshark would record them, and calculates the epsilon-similarity scores for a window size of 2,000 packets for 6 different epsilon-thresholds.

 ### inject_fuzzy.py
-This script expects a list of inter-arrival times (IATs) and calculates the modified IATs for ε-κalibur.
+This script expects a list of IATs and calculates the modified IATs for ε-κalibur.

 ### inject_fuzzy_outlier.py
-This script expects a list of inter-arrival times (IATs) and calculates the modified IATs for ε-κalibur-O.
+This script expects a list of IATs and calculates the modified IATs for ε-κalibur-O.

 ### Example Files
 - `iat.csv` contains a list of IATs as they would be produced by the original IAT covert channel.